leodalmacio/100-Days-Of-Code/README.md

 It I think the one that's causing it is the Admin SDK, but I'm still unsure, as I've already tried removing the config for the Admin SDK, but to no avail.
 Hopefully I can find an answer for this.

-Solution?: It seems like server client libraries uses a different validation not the same as the rules.
+Problem: It seems like server client libraries uses a different validation as the db rules.
-(Search for IAM[Identity and Access Manager])
+(Search for IAM[Identity and Access Manager])g

 ...
 To be continue (Generic Array Restriction)